Adventure & Discovery

 - Once approved, you will receive instructions for requesting reimbursement for bussing, which will be provided as funds allow.

-- Schools with 40-59% of students receiving free or reduced lunch are eligible for a partial scholarship
+- Schools in qualifying districts whose percentage of low-income students is 40-59% are eligible for a partial scholarship

 - Partial scholarships do not receive assistance with bussing costs.